Robin Ling

 Robin Sydney Mackwood Ling, OBE (7 September 1927 – 9 October 2017) was an English surgeon who invented the Exeter hip system, a hip replacement.
 As an orthopaedic surgeon at the Princess Elizabeth orthopaedic hospital, Exeter, he co-operated with an engineer, Dr. Clive Lee from the University of Exeter, to develop a new hip replacement.
 Their work led to improved quality of life for millions of people.

 Ling came from a medical family in Yorkshire, England.
 He studied medicine in Oxford and London.
 Becoming a consultant in orthopaedic surgery in Exeter, he performed the first 'Exeter-stem' hip replacement in 1970.
 His research and observations on the initial operations have resulted in the Exeter hip stem changing from a shiny stem, to matte stem and then back to shiny, with a further change to modular design and being the most popular hip implant in the United Kingdom.

 Early life

 Robin Ling was born in London on 7 September 1927 and grew up in the town of Keighley, in the West Riding of Yorkshire.
 His parents and grandfather were doctors.
 "Old Dr Ling", as his grandfather was known, treated the more prosperous part of the town, whilst his father, "Dr Billy" covered the poorer areas.
 Dr. Mona Ling, Robin's mother, managed the medical practice during the Second World War.

-Ling's early education was in Chelmsford Valley District Composite School in Eastbourne.
-He and his two younger brothers spent World War II in British Columbia where they lived with the Koerners, refugees from the Nazis in Europe.
+Ling's early education was at Chelmsford Hall School in Eastbourne.
+He and his two younger brothers spent World War II in British Columbia where they lived with the Koerners, refugees from the Nazis in Europe, and he attended Shawnigan Lake School on Vancouver Island.
 After the war, Ling gained admission to the University of Oxford to study medicine, which he completed in 1952 at St Mary's Hospital, London.